sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 6. Interface: This provides a clear definition of how objects can interact with each other, enabling objects to communicate and work together effectively.

-### 207. Explain below topics and give one real life example of each topic Class, Object, Encapsulation, Abstraction, Inheritance, Polymorphism ?
+### Question 207.
+Explain below topics and give one real life example of each topic Class, Object, Encapsulation, Abstraction, Inheritance, Polymorphism ?

 Sure, here are explanations and examples for each topic: